mirceatlx/writeups/unlockthecity/factoryreset.md

 The root folder needs elevated permissions to be accessed.

 This is probably a non conventional approach but we decided to run linPEAS on it.
+We got this idea from another challenge found in this CTF (Protect the supply).
+You can find our write up on this challenge [here](protectthesupply.md).

 To learn more about linPEAS visit here: https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS

 For short it's a script that checks for multiple options of doing privilige escalation on linux.